d1amondb0t/IFT-6289-NLP-CoreQuestionPair/README.md

 1. Create a new notebook on [kaggle.com](https://www.kaggle.com)
 2. Add the **Quora Question Pairs** dataset: `+ Add Data → Search "quora question pairs"`
-3. Set accelerator: `Settings → Accelerator → GPU T4 x1, ideally using stronger GPUs like A100 or H100 to avoid long-run times on the tranformer and LLM methods which can take hours to train
+3. Set accelerator: `Settings → Accelerator → GPU T4 x1, ideally use stronger GPUs like A100 or H100 to avoid long-run times on the tranformer and LLM methods which can take hours to train
 4. Upload the notebook file
 5. Click **Run All**